StoneOrbits/VortexEngine/docs/randomizer_menu.md

 For those familiar, the randomizer seed is a checksum of the current mode.

+## Selecting LEDs

+Upon entering the randomizer the LEDs will show magenta for [LED selection](led_selection.html).

+- When seleting ALL LEDs, All LEDs will be randomized.
+Only the LEDs that matched before randomizatioin will get the same random results.
+If they did not match before randomization they will randomize differently from each other.

+- When selecting MultiLED, the randomizer will give either a MultiLED result, or two groups of Single LED results (i.e. even LEDs get result 1, and odd LEDs get result 2).

+- When selecting any other option, only that selection will be randomized.

 ## Using the Randomizer

 1. **Pick a Mode to Randomize**: Navigate to the mode you want to randomize and hold the button until the leds flash white